oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 #### Use cases

-This sample demonstrates four Model in Image use cases:
+This sample demonstrates five Model in Image use cases:

 - [Initial]({{< relref "/samples/simple/domains/model-in-image/initial.md" >}}): An initial WebLogic domain with the following characteristics: